Unbabel/COMET/README.md

 ## Download Command:

 To download public available corpora to train your new models you can use the `download` command.
-For example to download the WMT17 relative ranks just run the following command:
+For example to download the APEQUEST HTER corpus just run the following command:

 ```bash
 comet download -d apequest --saving_path data/